matthew-oberg/syscall-fun/readme.md

 There are lots of ways this can go wrong.
 Here are the ones I've encountered so far.

- - The runner program assumes that the new syscall with be number 210.
+ - The runner program assumes that the new syscall will be number 210.
 This is hardcoded.

  - Running the classic program after loading the module can cause a kernel panic.